 If you’re keen to try Pocketsmith you can sign up here (affiliate link)

-I opted for the free option for several weeks before requesting a trial of the Premium option, which I was kindly given for 1 month at no charge.
+I opted for the free option for several weeks before requesting a trial of the Premium option, which was kindly given for a whole month at no charge.
 I then purchased the yearly subscription for the premium version (which comes at a discount compared to monthly payments).

-I reckon $7.49 per month is great value when you consider how much time gets saved every single week by automating inputs.
-Pocketsmith helps you monitor your accounts, spending categories and budgets.
+I reckon $7.49 per month is great value.
+Consider how much time gets saved every single week by automating inputs from multiple accounts.
+I was spending about 30 minutes a week entering income and purchases into an excel spreadsheet – at an hourly wage of $30, 26 hours a year is equal $780!
+Pocketsmith helps you track net worth, monitor your accounts, spending categories and budgets.
 I’ve used it to help me reduce my eating out expense by over $3000 this year and trim the fat in other areas too.

 Fully featured Dashboard